-We will see here how to set up an efficient development environment between a test Pi and a Windows PC for editing the code and maintaining the GitHub repository.
+Here we will see how to set up an efficient development environment between a test Pi and a Windows PC for editing code and maintaining the GitHub repository.

-This page concerns the Jeedom Core but this method can be used for plugin development.
+This page concerns the Jeedom Core but this method can be used for the development of plugins.

-Certainly, for quick edits of a few files, we can use the plugin JeeXplorer directly on Jeedom.
-But it is quickly tedious, and you then have to report all the changes to the local repository or directly to GitHub.
+Of course, for quick edits of a few files, you can use the file editor directly on Jeedom.
+But this quickly becomes tedious and you then have to transfer all the modifications to the local repository or directly to GitHub.
 This is not the most practical.

-Sublime Merge and Sublime Text are certainly paid (a low price with 3 years of update), but are very light, fast, easily customizable and very complete without requiring lots of plugins / packages.
+Sublime Merge and Sublime Text are certainly paid (a low price with 3 years of updates), but are very light, fast, easily customizable and very complete without requiring lots of plugins/packages.
 Also if you don’t take a license you can use them normally, you will just get a little popup every now and then with a button Cancel !

 This method is also possible with other tools, such as Atom (which will require some packages) and GitHub Desktop.